10 Must-See Northland Attractions: Photo Locations in New Zealand

 The Striped Marlin is on display at the wharf.

-I did the Cream Trip out of Paihia, out to the Hole in the Rock, Urupukapuka Island for lunch and around the Bay of Islands.
+I took the Cream Trip out of Paihia, which included a stop at the Hole in the Rock, Urupukapuka Island for lunch, and a tour around the Bay of Islands.

 Dolphins Northland attractions.